Founder and Principal

 Zak is a US trustee of United for Global Mental Heath and board member of mental health awareness nonprofit Bring Change 2 Mind and the Yerba Buena Center of the Arts where he focuses on guiding the organizations' strategy and business development initiatives.
 He received an MBA from Columbia Business School and a BA in Linguistics from New York University.

-If you or someone you know needs help, call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255).
+If you or someone you know needs help, call the National Suicide Prevention Lifeline at 988.
 Crisis Text Line also provides free, 24/7, confidential support via text message to people in crisis when they text HOME to 741741.